 Professional carpet cleaning when needed.

-- Use STOPP FILT anti-slip rug underlay under the entire rug for increased safety.This product has been tested for domestic use.
+Use STOPP FILT rug underlay with anti-slip for increased safety and comfort; to be placed under the entire rug.This product has been tested for domestic use.

 SustainabilityPeople and planet